ComplexSec/tryhackme/Web Fundamentals/notes.md

 Slowly, for some uses, __LocalStorage__ and __Session Storage__ are used instead.
 These are not sent with HTTP requests by default.
 These are HTML5 features

 For more information about cookies, check out [Mozilla website](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)

+## Mini CTF

+### Making HTTP Requests

+You can make HTTP requests in many ways.
+For CTFs, `curl` is useful or a programming language

+### Intro to cURL

+`cURL` will perform GET requests by default

+* The `-X` flag will allow us to speicfy the request type (eg. POST)
+* Can specify the data to POST with `--data` flag which defaults to plaintext

+cURL does NOT store cookies.
+Have to manually specify any cookies and values to send